 We anticipate our work will be completed by the end of November.
 A confirmation with your stateroom assignment will be sent to you as soon as we have finished.

 We apologize for any inconvenience this may cause and thank you for your understanding.

 We're looking forward to welcoming you aboard the beautiful Carnival Liberty for a FUN and memorable cruise!

 Sr. Director, Guest Services - Contact Centers

 I had traveled on two other Carnival cruises in the past (2005 and 2007), but wasn't all that familiar with the ships.
 Given the Valor and Liberty were in the same class, I didn't expect many differences.
 Here's a quick comparison (data via Wikipedia):

-The stat that stands out in the comparison above is the renovation date difference.
-The Valor had undergone a refurbishment in May of 2016, while the Liberty’s last overhaul was back in 2011.
+The stat that stands out in the ship-to-ship comparison is the renovation date difference.
+The Valor had undergone a refurbishment in May of 2016, while the Liberty's last overhaul was back in 2011.

 After spending a few days on the ship, this became somewhat apparent to me.
 The ship was dirty in many places.
 While out on the deck during the departure, I'm pretty sure I saw a spot on the side of the ship where someone on the previous sailing had a bit of an accident and vomited over the side.
 Pretty gross and not the best first impression once again.